 Where to stay in Nikko: The best areas & places to stay for travellers

-Whether you’ve got just 10 days in Japan or a month, there’s no excuse for skipping out on Nikko.
-This lovely area is undoubtedly one of best places to visit in Japan—even if it lacks the brand recognition of other top destinations like Tokyo, Kyoto, Osaka or even Nara.
+Whether you’ve got 10 days in Japan or a month, there’s no excuse for skipping out on Nikko.

 Unlike other popular Japanese travel spots, figuring out where to stay in Nikko isn’t much of a challenge.
-There’s relatively limited accommodations inventory here, although it can feel as if it’s a little spread out at times.
+There’s a limited accommodations inventory here.
+It can, however, feel spread out at times.

 For travellers, the most popular areas to stay in Nikko include: